gersondekleuver/Cuda_stats/README.md

 # Cuda stats

-Tiny script for printing detected hardware and software for pytorch
+Made a tiny script for printing detected hardware and software for pytorch